Mariology of the popes: Clement VIII

 Pope Clement VIII (1592–1605) considered Marian piety the basis for Church reforms and issued the bull Dominici gregis (February 3, 1603) to condemn negations of the virginity of Mary.
 He promulgated Marian congregations and supported the rosary culture with 19 Papal bulls.

 Clement X

 Pope Clement X (1670–1676) furthered Marian piety with additional indulgences and privileges to religious orders and cities to celebrate special Marian feasts.
 He opposed the Marian piety of Louis de Montfort (canonized by Pope Pius XII) with a bull published on December 15, 1673, and outlawed some manifestations of Marian devotions.
-Several bulls supported the frequent citing of the rosary.
+Several bulls supported the frequent reciting of the rosary.

 18th century

 Clement XI

 Pope Clement XI (1700–1721) prepared the groundwork for the dogma of the Immaculate Conception.
 He permitted the title “Immaculate Conception” and instructed the Holy Office in 1712 not to persecute anyone invoking Mary using this title.
 The Feast of the Immaculate Conception, which existed only regionally, was prescribed for the whole Church.
 The Pope recommended the teachings and piety of Louis de Montfort and named him “Apostolic Missionary of France” On October 3, 1716, Clement XI extended the feast of Our Lady of the Rosary to the Universal Church.